MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/year-close-years-periods.md

 ---
-title: Closing Years and Periods| Microsoft Docs
+title: Overview of Tasks to Close a Fiscal Year and Accounting Periods | Microsoft Docs
-description: Explains how to close a fiscal year and periods.
+description: Outlines the tasks to close a fiscal year or accounting period, for example, making sure documents and journals are posted and verifying bank balances.
 services: project-madeira
 documentationcenter:
 author: jswymer